 Is your destination LGBT-friendly?
-When is hurricane season?
-Are there any safety, accessibility or health issues (such as Zika) that could be a deal breaker?
-Research your destination before booking and make sure to share any information about pertinent health, safety, accessibility and political issues with your guests.
-It's a little bit of extra leg work – but it not only shows guests that you care about their wellbeing, it also avoids awkwardness during your wedding weekend.
+When is the hurricane season?
+Are there any safety, accessibility, or health issues (such as Zika) that could be a deal-breaker?
+Research your destination before booking and make sure to share any information about pertinent health, safety, accessibility, and political issues with your guests.
+It's a little bit of extra leg work—but it not only shows guests that you care about their wellbeing, it also avoids awkwardness during your wedding weekend.

 Picking the "right" destination is critical, but season matters, too.
-Nothing sucks more than spending thousands of hard-earning dollars on a wedding — only to be hit by a hurricane.
-"Take into consideration the time of year you'll be visiting," says Ntouskas.
+Nothing sucks more than spending thousands of hard-earning dollars on a wedding—only to be hit by a hurricane.
+"Take into consideration the time of year you'll be visiting," says Schmirl.
 "Make sure not to book during monsoon or typhoon seasons unknowingly."

-"Avoid any area that is experiencing economic upset, rebellion or war, or [have laws that] conflict with your views otherwise you could be getting more than you bargained for.
-I cannot think of anything worse than being uncomfortable in your surroundings on your wedding day." —Sarah Ntouskas
+"Avoid any area that is experiencing economic upset, rebellion, or war, or [have laws that] conflict with your views, otherwise you could be getting more than you bargained for.
+I cannot think of anything worse than being uncomfortable in your surroundings on your wedding day." —Sarah Schmirl

 Sending invites to your Caribbean wedding four weeks before the big day?
 Just don't.
-For destination weddings, build in an extra-long lead time to allow ample time for guests to confirm time off from work, save money, apply for a passport or visa (if necessary) and score travel deals.
-Generally, experts recommend sending save-the-dates to destination weddings 8-12 months in advance, and a minimum of three to four months for official invitations.
+For destination weddings, build in extra-long lead time to allow ample time for guests to confirm time off from work, save money, apply for a passport or visa (if necessary) and score travel deals.
+Generally, experts recommend sending save-the-dates to destination weddings eight to 12 months in advance, and a minimum of three to four months for official invitations.

-"Send save the dates as soon as you set your location — you can't give too much notice with destination weddings.
-This gives people time to put a trip in their schedule.
+"Send save the dates as soon as you set your location—you can't give too much notice with destination weddings.
+This gives people time to put a trip on their schedule.
 Formal invites for destination weddings should go out 3-4 months before the big day." —Andrea Freeman

 "For any international destination, add time in case your guests need to apply for passports or apply for visas.
-Domestic destinations give you a little more flexibility and can generally be planned in roughly the same time as a traditional wedding.
-The more costly and further the destination, the better it is to give your guests more time to prepare." —Sarah Ntouskas
+Domestic destinations give you a little more flexibility and can generally be planned at roughly the same time as a traditional wedding.
+The more costly and further the destination, the better it is to give your guests more time to prepare." —Sarah Schmirl

 "Give your guests as much advance notice as possible.
 It's much easier to plan a trip if you have lots of lead time, meanwhile it's far more challenging with a short runway." —Janessa White

-It's challenging enough to plan a wedding at home — so naturally, organizing a destination wedding can be like herding cats.
-There are many added layers, from coordinating travel arrangements to securing to accommodations to finding an appealing destination.
-Luckily, the experts have a few tips and tricks to keep chaos at bay and make saying "YES" easy for your guests:
+It's challenging enough to plan a wedding at home—so naturally, organizing a destination wedding can be like herding cats.
+There are many added layers, from coordinating travel arrangements to securing accommodations to finding an appealing destination.
+Luckily, the experts have a few tips and tricks to keep chaos at bay and make saying "YES" easy for your guests.

 "Consider starting a private Facebook group for guests to share flight and hotel deals with one another.
 This approach can foster collaboration among guests, hopefully encouraging them to travel together and split costs." —Janessa White